hewtungyuen/url-shortener/README.md

 ### Installing dependencies
 1. Open an instance of the command line client.
-2. Change directory to `/backend.
+2. Change directory to `/backend`.
 Run the command `npm install`
-3. Return tho the root directory, then to `/frontend`.
+3. Return to the root directory, then to `/frontend`.
 Run the command `npm install`

 ### Running the application locally
 1. Open two instances of the command line client.
 2. For the first instance:
-		a.
-Change directory to `/backend`
+	1. Change directory to `/backend`
-		b.
-Run the command `npm run start`
+	2. Run the command `npm run start`
 3. For the second instance:
-		a.
-Change directory to `/frontend`
+	1. Change directory to `/frontend`
-		b.
-Run the command `npm start`
+	2. Run the command `npm start`

 4. Once the backend and frontend servers are running, visit http://localhost:3000